UPI

 4. Payment confirmation

-Transaction is approved in the UPI app by the customer.
+Transaction is approved in the UPI app by the customer within 15 minutes.

 5. Merchant notification